Hugh Grant describes Love Actually dance as “absolute hell”

 The A Very English Scandal actor, who performed the British Prime Minister in Richard Curtis’ festive flick, has described his Quantity 10 dance as “the most excruciating scene ever committed to celluloid”

-It might be one among Hugh Grant’s most memorable on-screen moments, however the Paddington 2 actor admits he doesn’t harbour fond recollections of filming his iconic Love Truly dance — in truth, he says it was “absolute hell”.
+It might be one in all Hugh Grant’s most memorable on-screen moments, however the Paddington 2 actor admits he doesn’t harbour fond reminiscences of filming his iconic Love Truly dance — in truth, he says it was “absolute hell”.

-Within the basic Richard Curtis festive movie, Grant’s newly elected British Prime Minister dances by means of Quantity 10 to the tune of The Pointer Sister’s ‘Jump (For My Love)’.
+Within the basic Richard Curtis festive movie, Grant’s newly elected British Prime Minister dances via Quantity 10 to the tune of The Pointer Sister’s ‘Jump (For My Love)’.

-Nonetheless, within the upcoming BBC Two documentary Hugh Grant: A Life on Display screen, the actor remembers fighting the scene, avoiding rehearsals earlier than lastly filming the routine “stone cold sober”.
+Nevertheless, within the upcoming BBC Two documentary Hugh Grant: A Life on Display screen, the actor recollects combating the scene, avoiding rehearsals earlier than lastly filming the routine “stone cold sober”.

 “There was this dance written and I thought, ‘that’s going to be excruciating’ and it has the power to be the most excruciating scene ever committed to celluloid,” Grant says.